 Secrets of medieval armour

 One of the most well-preserved warships of that era, the Gribshunden’s structure and organic matter onboard likely benefited from the low salinity and sheltered waters of the Ronneby archipelago.
-The metal of the armour, however, had a different fate.
+The metal of the armour, however, met a different fate.

 “The marine conditions in the Baltic are terrible for preserving ferrous metals,” said Brendan Foley, marine archaeologist and scientific programme lead of the Gribshunden project at Lund University.
 “This is why we have only the brass decorative links of mail from these mail shirts – the iron armour links have deteriorated completely.
 But the conditions are excellent for preserving organic matter – for instance the exotic spices we recovered in 2021.”

 “Our research is one of the only studies ever performed on the metallurgy of medieval mail armour, and the results show a very complicated picture,” said Foley.
 “The alloys in the various rings’ wires in the armour are different from one another, and it’s the same with all of the mail armour links recovered from Gribshunden.
 The maker’s mark alloy composition is unique, too.
 It’s far more complex than I imagined.”

 The Gribshunden armour was perhaps 80 years old when the ship sank, and it is the only medieval mail armour in the world that can be identified to the person who made it, the place it was made, and both date of manufacture and date of archaeological deposition, explained Foley.

 To learn more about the fascinating findings of the ship Gribshunden (Vulture dog), ongoing research can be found below.